 The Café at Ridgeway

 If you’re at Carmarthen Castle, you’ll smell the coffee from Karm’en Kafé, situated just minutes away.
-It’s a savvy stop to make for delicious home baked produce to go with your Joe, including own dough pizzas, flatbreads, and pastries.
+It’s a savvy stop to make for delicious home baked produce, including own dough pizzas, flatbreads, and pastries.
 If you’ve got more of a sweet tooth, this Polish-Welsh fusion café offers up cheesecakes, tarts, and their infamous chocolate brownies (trust us).
 22 Bridge Street, Carmarthen.

 Little Man Coffee